DeNA/Anjin/README.md

 > [!WARNING]
 > When running tests on a player, any necessary configuration files must be placed in the `Resources` folder to be included in the player build.
 It can use `IPrebuildSetup` and `IPostBuildCleanup` to insert processing into the test player build.
+> The file path is specified relative to the `Resources` folder without the extension (".asset").

 > [!NOTE]
 > The test will fail if the test-runner detects a `LogException` or  `LogError` output.
 You can suppress this by using `LogAssert.ignoreFailingMessages` assuming that you will use Anjin for error handling.

+> [!NOTE]
+> If running multiple scenarios in succession, you can preserve the output files by specifying different paths in `AutopilotSettings.outputRootPath`.